Kentucky shatters its fatal overdose record; fentanyl blamed

 Kentucky’s Office of Drug Control Policy is partnering with Volunteers of America to launch the Recovery Ready Community Certification Program.
 Cities and counties can apply for certification upon offering transportation, support groups and employment services at no cost for people seeking treatment for drug or alcohol addiction.
 A measure enacted last year by Kentucky lawmakers created an advisory council assigned to create the recovery ready certification.

-State Rep. Adam Bowling, the measure’s lead sponsor, said Monday that the program will “empower cities and counties to provide a powerful lifeline to help Kentuckians build a life free from addiction.”
+Kentucky state Rep. Adam Bowling, the measure’s lead sponsor, said Monday that the program will “empower cities and counties to provide a powerful lifeline to help Kentuckians build a life free from addiction.”

 “Make no mistake, substance abuse is a crippling, dangerous disease that can be prevented and treated successfully,” Bowling said in a statement.
 “However, those who face it must have community support and access to treatment and resources, regardless of where they live or how much money is in their bank account.”